 Popular Pedagogy Approaches for Teachers

-Pedagogy in teaching is helpful to create a self-paced, engaged and immersed learning environment.
-But that’s only possible when the core components of pedagogy are used to build the progressive learning environment.
+Pedagogy in teaching helps create a self-paced, engaged and immersed learning environment.
+But that’s only possible when the core components of pedagogy are used to build a progressive learning environment.

 Here are common pedagogy approaches that teachers can use: